pyGrowler/Growler/README.rst

 dev
    |travis-dev| |coveralls-dev|

-Growler is a web framework built atom asyncio, the asynchronous library described in `PEP 3156`_ and added to the standard library in python 3.4.
+Growler is a web framework built atop asyncio, the asynchronous library described in `PEP 3156`_ and added to the standard library in python 3.4.
 It takes a cue from the `Connect`_ & `Express`_ frameworks in the `nodejs`_ ecosystem, using a single application object and series of middleware to process HTTP requests.